A McKay correspondence for reflection groups: The Geometry

 Concerning the remaining assertions, if $S\otimes_{R}S$ is Cohen--Macaulay it cannot contain any nontrivial torsion submodule, whence $\vp$ is injective by Lemma \ref{kervp}(\ref{vp5}).
+This means that $\ker(\vp)=\bigcap_{g \in G}I_g=0$ and hence by Lemma \ref{kervp}\eqref{vp4}, $S\otimes_RS$ is reduced.
 As $\vp$ is injective and generically an isomorphism by Proposition \ref{prop:Galoisdescent}, it suffices to note that the ring $\Maps(G,S)\cong S^{|G|}$ is normal. \end{proof}

 \begin{question} Can one strengthen Theorem \ref{thm:watanabe} by showing that $G$ is a group generated by pseudo--reflections if, and only if, $S\otimes_{R}S$ is reduced? \end{question}